 - Be observant.
 The people and activities that surround you will provide you with great inspiration for characters, plots, and themes.

-- Invest in a few valuable resources starting with The Chicago Manual of Style and The Elements of Style.
+- Invest in a few useful resources starting with The Chicago Manual of Style and The Elements of Style.

 - Grammar: learn the rules and then learn how to break them effectively.